 MARTHA P. NOCHIMSON

-Martha P. Nochimson‘s ninth book, Television Rewired: The Rise of the Auteur Series will be published on July 15, 2019.
+Martha P. Nochimson‘s ninth book, Television Rewired: The Rise of the Auteur Series will be published in July, 2019.
 Earlier work includes The Passion of David Lynch: Wild at Heart in Hollywood; David Lynch Swerves: Uncertainty from Lost Highway to Inland Empire; and Dying to Belong: Gangster Movies in Hollywood and Hong Kong.
-She’s taught at Tisch School of the Arts, and developed and chaired the mercy College film tudies program.
-She now teaches at David Lynch Graduate Program in Cinematic Arts.
-She’s covered New York Film Festival for 18 years, and has covered Istanbul International Film Festival and Montreal Film Festival.
+She’s taught at Tisch School of the Arts, and chaired the Mercy College film studies program.
+She teaches at David Lynch Graduate Program in Cinematic Arts.
+She’s covered NY Film Festival for 18 years.
 She’s a member of Columbia University Seminar on Cinema and Interdisciplinary Interpretation.
 She writes AWFJ’s EYE ON MEDIA blog.

 Sandra Olmsted has reviewed films and written about film since 1990, She runs a screenwriting contest and workshop and serves on the boards of directors for several film and media organizations.
 Olmsted co-writes screenplays with Renee Riffle.
 Olmsted made several award-winning short films and works on documentary and narrative projects.
 She serves on juries for the St. Louis International Film Festival.
 Olmsted, an adjunct, teaches film studies and film production at St. Louis area colleges and universities.